doctest/doctest/doc/markdown/reporters.md

 Custom `IReporter` implementations must be registered with one of:

 * `REGISTER_REPORTER`, for when the new reporter is an option that users may choose at run-time.
-* `REGISTER_LISTENER`, for when the reporter must always be executed, regardless of which listener(s) have been chosen at run-time.
+* `REGISTER_LISTENER`, for when the reporter is actually a listener and must always be executed, regardless of which reporters have been chosen at run-time.

 Multiple reporters can be used at the same time - just specify them through the ```--reporters=...``` [**command line filtering option**](commandline.md) using commas to separate them like this: ```--reporters=myReporter,xml``` and their order of execution will be based on their priority - that is the number "1" in the case of the example reporter above (lower means earlier - the default console/xml reporters from the framework have 0 as their priority and negative numbers are accepted as well).